gavanderhoorn/dominh/README.md

 Finally, make sure to check the web server security settings (see [Requirements](#requirements)).

 No further setup is required.

+### Package

+It's recommended to use a virtual Python 3 environment and install the package in it.
+The author has primarily used Python 3.8, but other versions are expected to work (some minor syntax problems could occur on earlier versions).

+Future versions may be released to PyPi.

 ## Example usage